UTMB Training Part 1 – Volume + Intensity

 Altitude and Terrain

-I also have committed to visit my chiropractor every month for an adjustment (he’s my mechanic!) and making sure everything is aligned properly.
-The session is followed by a deep tissue massage and stretching the next day (the thai masseuse I use is brutal but it’s essential).
+I also have committed to visiting my chiropractor every month for an adjustment (he’s my mechanic!) and making sure everything is aligned properly.
+The session is followed by a deep tissue massage and stretching the next day (the Thai masseuse I use is brutal but it’s essential).

 For both races, I do a 2-week taper.
 I believe this is enough.
 For me too long the taper and I lose a certain edge – too short and there is no sufficient recovery.
 I will get to Chamonix 6 days before the race which should give me enough time to recover from the flight (dehydration, radiation, jetlag) and re-accustom myself to French food (don’t laugh – I actually don’t eat a typical French diet.
 I’m more on the Californian Paleo side now).

 That’s it for now.
 The training goes on.
 I haven’t really touched on the mental aspect of preparing for the race.
 It’s just because there’s not much to say actually.
 There are some fear and anxiety that everything won’t go as planned but nothing that is impairing or requires special attention.

 One last note: during each rest week I schedule a session with my chiropractor Dr. Adam Del Torto – He is a genius at straightening everything out and fine-tuning alignments before anything goes out of whack.
 If you aren’t too far from Burbank I highly recommend him.
 The day after I schedule a deep tissue massage at Bahn Sabai (usually quite painful – the masseuse grinds the hell out of every fiber!)